sboesebeck/morphium/README.md

    Query<MyEntity> q=m.createQueryFor(MyEntity.class).f(MyEntity.Fields.aField).eq("a id");
 ```
 of course, these enums need to be created. have a look at https://github.com/sboesebeck/intelliJGenPropertyEnumsPlugin for a plugin for generating those automatically
-in our example, the result would look like this:
+in our example, the batch would look like this:
 ```java
   @Entity(translateCamelCase = true)
   @Cache